DeathRayz0221/LemBot/README.md

 Refer to the Lembot-git text channel for changes

-There are currently 3 commands for LemBot
+There are currently 5 commands for LemBot
   - ~teemo
   - ~fuck
   - ~roll
+  - ~help
+  - ~lmgtfy
+  -	~commands

 Any questions must be addressed to me (LemDaKilla)